How To Replace A Fusible Link: Step-by-Step Guide for Beginners

 A fusible link is a short piece of wire designed to melt and break the circuit if too much current flows through it.
 It serves a similar purpose as a fuse but is built into the wiring harness.
 Fusible links are usually a different color or have tags to make them easy to identify.

 Unlike standard fuses, a fusible link can handle more current for short periods and is often used to protect circuits that draw heavy power, such as the starter or alternator.
-When a problem occurs, the link melts inside its insulation, stopping electrical flow and preventing fire or further damage.

 Signs Your Fusible Link Needs Replacement